Discover Patagonia’s incredible biodiversity

 Discover the Endemic and Specialty Birds of Argentine Patagonia

 There are 15 endemic birds of Argentina (species exclusively found here).
 During our Patagonian tours, you’ll spot 6 of these rare species, including the Patagonian Canastero, White-throated Cacholote, Carbonated Sierra Finch, Steinbach’s Canastero (also known as Chestnut Canastero), the Sandy Gallito (tapaculo) and the Chubut Steamer-duck (a.k.a.
 White-headed Steamer-duck).
-Additionally, we’ll encounter near-endemics and endemic breeding species, such as the Band-tailed Earthcreeper, Rusty-backed Monjita, Bay-capped Wren-Spinetail, Lesser Shrike-Tyrant, Black-crowned Monjita, Burrowing Parakeet, Elegant Crested-tinamou, Straneck’s Tyrannulet, and more.
+Additionally, we’ll encounter near-endemics and endemic breeding species, such as the Band-tailed Earthcreeper, Rusty-backed Monjita, Bay-capped Wren-Spinetail, Hudson’s Black Tyrant, Lesser Shrike-Tyrant, Black-crowned Monjita, Burrowing Parakeet, Elegant Crested-tinamou, Straneck’s Tyrannulet, and more.
 We’ll also have the chance to observe other fascinating species, including the Snowy Sheathbill, White-tipped Plantcutter, and Least Seedsnipe.

 Patagonian Canastero (Pseudasthenes patagonica) meticulously crafting its nest using thorny branches from the piquillin and barba de chivo plants.
 With unparalleled skill, it transforms nature’s prickly defenses into a safe haven for its future offspring.